NateBess/Calculator-Project/Readme.md

 I built this as a technical assessment for Andy Sterkowitz's Software Development MasterMind Program.
 It is a simple webpage that shows a running digital clock.

-This calculator does math following the order of operations.
+This calculator does math in the following order:
+-Multiplication
+-Division
+-Addition
+-Subtraction

 I also added a random number button, that will enter a random number between 1 and 100.

 ## Author